dmitrypol/dmitrypol.github.io/_posts/2018-01-04-elasticsearch-redis.md

 }
 {% endhighlight %}

-Now we can take advantage of rich ElasticSearch querying capabilities including [geo queries](https://www.elastic.co/guide/en/elasticsearch/reference/current/geo-queries.html), get the IDs of matching stores and display data from the primary DB.
+Now we can take advantage of rich Elasticsearch querying capabilities including [geo queries](https://www.elastic.co/guide/en/elasticsearch/reference/current/geo-queries.html), get the IDs of matching stores and display data from the primary DB.

 ### Search by product AND geo